 From a February 1929 press photo.

-Despite his lack of years Stockton, California resident Forsythe Charles "Tod" Clowdsley was a four term representative to the California State Assembly, as well as serving as San Joaquin County's District Attorney, holding that post until his death.
+Despite his lack of years Stockton, California resident Forsythe Charles "Tod" Clowdsley made his mark in Sunshine State politics, being a four term representative to the California State Assembly, as well as serving as San Joaquin County's District Attorney, a post he would hold until his death.
 The son of William Forsythe (1846-1917) and Virginia Olive Clowdsley (1852-1948), Forsythe C. Clowdsley was born in Stockton on February 6, 1895 and would attend the public schools of that city.

 As a young man Clowdsley entered into work on the staff of the Stockton Mail newspaper and continued in this employ until the dawn of American involvement in WWI.
 The American Legislative Leaders of the West denotes that Clowdsley "underwent two major surgeries to pass the physical examination" and after doing so was deployed to France as a Sergeant of Battery C, 143rd Field Artillery.
 He would remain here from 1917-1919 and following his return to Stockton resumed work with the Stockton Mail.